tatsuyafujisaki/android-playground/markdown/terminology.md

 https://developer.android.com/jetpack/androidx/releases/core#declaring_dependencies

 # Main-safe
-* means that it is safe to call from a main safe.
+* means that it is safe to call from the main thread.
 * e.g. Suspend functions are main-safe.